waddyado/Spectre-Framework/README.md

 Instructions:
-install required dependencies from requirements.txt
+install required dependencies from requirements.txt and launch with python 3.7

 possible args:
 help